House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power

-Another thing that affects the torque of the drill is the clutch.
-Corded drills have a clutch that regulates the speed.
-This clutch is adjustable.
-The higher the clutch setting is, the faster your drill is going to spin.
-If you try to get the torque to go faster than the clutch is set for, it will disengage and make a clicking sound to tell you that something may need to be changed.
+Another aspect that affects the torque of the drill is the clutch.
+Corded drills have a clutch that regulates the speed, and it’s adjustable.
+The higher the clutch setting, the faster your drill will spin.
+If you try to get the torque to go faster than the clutch is set for, it will disengage and make a clicking sound.

 Keyed Chuck